IBM/drawIT/README.md

 ## JSON-to-Diagram Guide

 <p>
-Refer to run.sh, rungui.sh, and runtf.sh in the scripts folder.
+Refer to run.sh and rungui.sh in the scripts folder.
 </p>

 ---